-Deleted: not,
+Deleted: not .

-- (7) Drainage ditches shall be constructed as necessary parallel to said driveway which ditch should be graded to a good and sufficient outlet.
-Siltation control shall be placed in any ditch and such siltation shall not flow to roadside ditches along public roads. - (8) All curves in the driveway shall be of sufficient radius (not less than 50 feet) to permit unhindered passage of public safety vehicles, including fire vehicles and all other vehicles reasonably expected to utilize the same. - (9) All trees, overhanging branches or other obstructions to the free passage of public safety vehicles shall be removed. - (10) Obstructions on the prevailing wind-ward side of the driveway which contribute to drifting of snow shall, when possible, be removed. - (b) Residential Driveways.
-In addition to the conditions imposed by subsection (a) hereinbefore set forth, the following standards are established for driveways serving residential structures or uses: - (1) Driveways serving individual residential structures shall not be less than ten feet in width or greater than 20 feet in width at the property line and shall be constructed over an aggregate base of reasonable depth. - (2) If the driveway serves two or more residences (not including apartment structures), the same shall be 12 feet in width and shall be constructed over an aggregate base of reasonable depth. - (3) If any residential driveway is over 500 feet in length, widened paved passing areas at least 15 feet in width shall be provided at frequent intervals, but not more than 300 feet distant from each other, to permit the free passage of traffic over said drive. - (4) Dust control shall be provided on an "as needed" basis. - (c) Commercial, Industrial, Public Facility and Apartment Complex Driveways.
-In addition to the conditions established by subsection (a) hereinbefore set forth, the following standards are established for driveways serving commercial and industrial uses and apartment complexes containing ten or more units and served by a common parking area: - (1) Driveways shall be not less than 20 feet in width. - (2) Driveway base and surface shall be designed by a professional engineer to sufficient depth for anticipated use and access by public safety vehicles. - 3) The finished surface of the driveway shall be hard surfaced and may be of any Ohio Department of Transportation approved materials, such as concrete, asphalt or impervious pavers/pavement. - (d) Concrete driveways in addition to the conditions imposed by subsections (a) and (b) or (c) hereinbefore set forth, the following construction standards are established for concrete driveways including the driveway apron and approach, whether or not such is intended for public or private use. - (1) Concrete usage; quality.
-Any and all concrete used shall: - Contain a cement content of six bags per cubic yard at 94 pounds per bag of Portland cement. - B. Have an air entrainment of six percent to eight percent at the time of pour. - C. Consist of sound, coarse aggregate of one inch or smaller. - Contain no more water than will permit a slump between a minimum of four inches and a maximum of six inches. - E. Have a uniform thickness of four inches. - (2) Curing; mixing; finishing.

-- Curing compound must be applied immediately after broom finishing, according to manufacturer's recommendation. - B. Calcium chloride or other admixtures shall not be added at the jobsite. - C. Minimum floating shall be required.
+- (1) Driveways serving individual residential structures shall not be less than ten feet in width or greater than 20 feet in width at the property line and shall be constructed over an aggregate base of reasonable depth. - (2) If the driveway serves two or more residences (not including apartment structures), the same shall be 12 feet in width and shall be constructed over an aggregate base of reasonable depth. - (3) If any residential driveway is over 500 feet in length, widened paved passing areas at least 15 feet in width shall be provided at frequent intervals, but not more than 300 feet distant from each other, to permit the free passage of traffic over said drive. - (4) Dust control shall be provided on an "as needed" basis. - (c) Commercial, Industrial, Public Facility and Apartment Complex Driveways.
+In addition to the conditions established by subsection (a) hereinbefore set forth, the following standards are established for driveways serving commercial and industrial uses and apartment complexes containing ten or more units and served by a common parking area: - (1) Driveways shall be not less than 20 feet in width. - (2) Driveway base and surface shall be designed by a professional engineer to sufficient depth for anticipated use and access by public safety vehicles. - (3) The finished surface of the driveway shall be hard surfaced and may be of any Ohio Department of Transportation approved materials, such as concrete, asphalt or impervious pavers/pavement. - (d) Concrete driveways in addition to the conditions imposed by subsections (a) and (b) or (c) hereinbefore set forth, the following construction standards are established for concrete driveways including the driveway apron and approach, whether or not such is intended for public or private use. - (1) Concrete usage; quality.
+Any and all concrete used shall: - A. Contain a cement content of six bags per cubic yard at 94 pounds per bag of Portland - B. Have an air entrainment of six percent to eight percent at the time of pour. - C. Consist of sound, coarse aggregate of one inch or smaller. - Contain no more water than will permit a slump between a minimum of four inches and a maximum of six inches. - E. Have a uniform thickness of four inches. - (2) Curing; mixing; finishing. - Curing compound must be applied immediately after broom finishing, according to manufacturer's recommendation. - B. Calcium chloride or other admixtures shall not be added at the jobsite. - C. Minimum floating shall be required.
 A broom finish shall be required.
-Finishing must be delayed until water sheen (bleed water) has disappeared from the surface.
+Finishing must be delayed until water sheen (bleed water) has disappeared from the surface. - (3) Base. - A. Base must be smooth and consist of undisturbed or compacted earth.
+A stone, gravel, limestone screenings, or nonsettling material approved by the building official may be used as a leveling course.
+Excavations or trenches under a drive must be compacted or filled with nonsettling material. - B. Subgrade or base shall be dampened if it becomes dry before pouring.